zchee/neovim-wiki/Progress.md

 ## Planned

-Items in the [*0.1-first-public-release* milestone](https://github.com/neovim/neovim/milestones/0.1-first-public-release) estimates progress towards a production-quality, cross-platform, packaged product.
+Items in the [*0.2* milestone](https://github.com/neovim/neovim/milestones/0.2) estimate progress towards the next release.

-The [todo milestone](https://github.com/neovim/neovim/milestones/todo) is a "backlog" of tasks which have **no release target** and may be cancelled or deferred indefinitely.
+The [todo milestone](https://github.com/neovim/neovim/milestones/todo) is a "backlog" of tasks which have _no release target_ and may be cancelled or deferred indefinitely.

 ## Completed